kuzlik340/RUSTGUARDIAN/README.md

 sudo apt install raspberrypi-kernel-headers
 ```
 Then we have to download bindgen tool for rust.
 By this tool
-it is possible to bind C headers to Rust modules.
+it is possible to bind Linux headers to Rust modules.
 ```bash![rust_proj.drawio.svg](../../../Downloads/rust_proj.drawio.svg)
 cargo install bindgen
 ```